mattermost/docs/source/administration/telemetry.rst

 Reporting Frequency
   - When booting up the server for the first time: Every 10 minutes for the first hour, then every hour for the first 12 hours.
-  - At the 24 hour mark and every 24 hours
+  - At the 24 hour mark and every 24 hours thereafter.

 Deployment Configuration Information
   Basic information including Mattermost server version, database and operating system type and version, and count of System Administrator accounts